Words and terms used in the world of From The Waters.

 A town in Aelin.

-Strong metal, often used as a building material.
+A type of strong metal often used as a building material.

-A group of Strikers who are overseen by a High for administrative purposes.
+A group of Aelin Strikers who are overseen by a High for administrative purposes.
 The High monitors their unit for behaviour, workload including tally counts and diligence with training.

-Rooms in the Aelin City Barracks dedicated to a unit and their activities.
+Refers to rooms in the Aelin City Barracks dedicated to a unit and their activities.
 They have lockers for all unit members and act as a communal space for that particular unit; what this space is used for varies with unit preference.

 The residence building in Aelin City that is home to the Peers.